izzy-dany/Task_Management_Application/README.md

 ## Encapsulation 🔒

 Encapsulation is demonstrated in the `Project` class.
 It encapsulates the tasks within the project object, providing methods (`add_task`, `show_progress`, `show_tasks`) to interact with the tasks.
 The tasks are not directly accessible from outside the class, promoting data integrity and encapsulation.

-`Task`
-Represents a generic task with properties like title, description, completion status, and assignee.
-`__init__(self, title, description)`: Initializes a new Task instance with the given title and description.
-`mark_as_completed(self)`: Marks the task as completed.
-`get_details(self)`: Abstract method that should be implemented by subclasses to provide specific details.
-`__str__(self)`: Returns a string representation of the task, including its title and completion status.

-`Checklist`
-Subclass of Task that specializes the task type by adding an additional property, rank, and overriding the get_details method.
-`__init__(self, title, description, rank)`: Initializes a new Checklist instance with the given title, description, and rank.
-`get_details(self)`: Overrides the base class method to include the rank in the task details.

-`To-do`
-Subclass of Task that specializes the task type by adding an additional property, priority, and overriding the get_details method.
-`__init__(self, title, description, priority)`: Initializes a new To-do instance with the given title, description, and priority.
-`get_details(self)`: Overrides the base class method to include the priority in the task details.

-`User`
-Represents a user with a name and a list of tasks assigned to them.
-It has methods to assign tasks and display assigned tasks.
-`__init__(self, name)`: Initializes a new User instance with the given name.
-`assign_task(self, task)`: Assigns a task to the user.
-`show_assigned_tasks(self)`: Displays the tasks assigned to the user.
-`__str__(self)`: Returns a string representation of the user, which is their name.

-`Project`
-Represents a project with a title, description, and a list of tasks.
-It encapsulates the tasks within the project object, providing methods to interact with the tasks.
-The tasks are not directly accessible from outside the class, promoting data integrity and encapsulation.
-`__init__(self, title, description)`: Initializes a new Project instance with the given title and description.
-`add_task(self, task)`: Adds a task to the project.
-`show_progress(self)`: Displays the project progress based on the completion status of the tasks.
-`show_tasks(self)`: Displays the tasks in the project.
-`__str__(self)`: Returns a string representation of the project, which is its title.

-`TaskManager`
-The TaskManager class handles user registration, task addition, and task viewing functionalities.
-It maintains lists of users and projects and provides methods to interact with them.
-`__init__(self)`: Initializes a new TaskManager instance with empty lists for users and projects.
-`register_user(self)`: Registers a new user by creating a new User instance and adding it to the user list.
-`add_task(self)`: Adds a new task by getting the task details from the user and creating the corresponding task object.
-It assigns the task to the specified user and adds it to the project.
-`view_all(self)`: Displays all tasks in the projects.
-`view_mine(self, username)`: Displays the tasks assigned to the specified user.
-`mark_task_complete(self, username, task_name)`: Marks the specified task as completed for the specified user.
-`get_user_by_username(self, username)`: Retrieves a user object based on the username.
-`get_project_by_title(self, title)`: Retrieves a project object based on the title.
-`run(self)`: Runs the main interface of the Task Manager, displaying options to the user and handling user input.

 ## Usage 🚀